Joseph-Keating/Getting-and-Cleaning-Data-Project/Codebook.md

  LAYING

+Variable 2.
 SUBJECT

  Identification code of subject

  This takes the values 1 to 30

-Result variables for each activity and subject are as follows.
+Variables 3 to 88.
+These are the Result variables for each activity and subject.

+Only those variables which measure a mean or a standard deviation have been included.

 The inclusion of 'mean' or 'std' in the variable name indicates whether it is a mean or a standard deviation variable.

 The letters 'X', 'Y' and 'Z' at the end of the variable name indicate 3-axial signals in the X, Y and Z directions.

+Variables 3 to 88 are as follows:

 tBodyAccmeanX
 tBodyAccmeanY
 tBodyAccmeanZ

 tGravityAccmeanX
 tGravityAccmeanY